CloudWizard’s Security & Access Architecture

 The CloudWizard access architecture aligns with AWS Well‑Architected security principles, including:

 Security tooling should enhance visibility without increasing operational risk.
-CloudWizard is designed accordingly.
+CloudWizard is designed accordingly: you authenticate to the CloudWizard app, connect AWS via a tightly scoped cross‑account role, and can revoke that access at any time.

 Reference Documentation

-CloudWizard provides structured visibility into AWS security and compliance posture using AWS-native cross-account access controls.
+CloudWizard provides structured visibility into your AWS security and compliance posture using AWS‑native cross‑account access controls.

 No agents are deployed.
 No infrastructure is modified.
 No long‑lived credentials are required.